-- 15% in growth assets comprising global equities, emerging market debt and unlisted infrastructure equity. - 85% in matching assets that move closely in line with the long term liabilities of the Scheme.
-This is referred to as LDI and comprises EU government bonds, Euro corporate bonds and interest rate and inflation rate swaps, the purpose of which is to hedge against the impact of interest rate and inflation rate movements on long term liabilities.
+- 15% in return seeking assets comprising global equities, emerging market debt and unlisted infrastructure equity. - 85% in matching assets that move closely in line with the long-term liabilities of the Scheme.
+This includes EU government bonds, Euro corporate bonds and interest rate and inflation rate swaps, the purpose of which is to hedge against the impact of interest rate and inflation rate movements on long term liabilities.

 The Trustee considers liability risks by discounting the core benefit liability cashflows of the Scheme using a 50% Germany / 50% France government bond yield curve.
-The current strategy is to hedge 75% of the interest rate liability risk and 100% of the Irish inflation rate liability risk using Eurozone inflation hedging instruments as there is limited supply of Irish inflation hedging instruments.
+The target interest rate hedge ratio is 105% (110% at the end of 2023) given the aim of the Trustee to provide discretionary pension increases and the desire to protect the Scheme's ability to deliver those increases.
+100% of the Irish inflation linked liability risk is hedged using Eurozone inflation hedging instruments as there is limited supply of Irish inflation hedging instruments.